All Collections

 11.3 Team Unenrollment

-Team unenrollment is defined as the removal of a team from the current season.
+Team unenrollment is defined as removing a team from the current season.
 Team unenrollment is not reversible and should be carefully considered before a team is unenrolled.
 Once a team has been enrolled, the team will forfeit all open and future matches.

 11.3.1 Reasons for unenrollment.
-Teams that unenroll will be required to describe the reason for unenrollment at the time of enrolling.
+Teams that unenroll will be required to describe the reason for unenrollment at the time of unenrolling.

 11.3.1.1 Teams may unenroll at any point in the season for reasons including, but not limited to:

-1. Loss of players, due to relocation, competitive ruling, or lack of interest
+1. Loss of players due to academic eligibility, relocation, competitive ruling, or lack of interest

 2. Ongoing IT/Network issues